 In 1998, Reaney and i.e.VR staged a production of a new script, Tesla Electric.
 This production introduced the use of panoramic, photo-realistic, computer generated images.
 The 1999 production of Machinal broke new ground in the combination of virtual reality and live video images.
 A collaboration with the University of Kent at Canterbury, England produced the exciting 2000 VR production of A Midsummer Night's Dream.
 And, the 2001 production of the children's theatre piece Dinosaurus introduced the use of real-time virtual characters in the form of giant dinosaurs!

 My philosophy of effective teaching of scenography is to marry theory and practice.
-So a listing of courses taught would have to include all the mentor-apprentice relationships that occur in the producing of designs for UT productions.
+So, a listing of courses taught would have to include all the mentor-apprentice relationships that occur in the producing of designs for UT productions.
 These relationships are particularly fruitful students as well as myself as I rely more heavily on student assistants to realize designs.

-Most of my classes feature instruction in Computer-aided design which, because of its timely subject matter, must be completely updated every time it is offered.
+In the Spring I taught Computer-aided design which, because of its timely subject matter, must be completely updated every time it is offered.

 - Scenography, BFA, MFA